uber/baseweb/rfcs/slider-component.md

   * `Root` container element to render.
   * `Axis` is the range line element to render.
   * `Tick` to render a tick(label) for min, max and optional points on axis and on top of `Thumb`
+  * `TickBar` to render a ticks container for min, max and optional points.
   * `Thumb` to render a thumb sliding over axis.
 * `onChange: func(event, value)` - Optional
   handler for events on trigger element, each time thumbs change selection, which is passed in `value`